askomics/flaskomics/docs/federation.md

 ## Perform a federated query

-Once the relations are described, links between local and distant entities are automatically done by AskOmics.
+Once the relations are described, links between local and distant entities are automatically created by AskOmics.
 The query is distributed to the external endpoint and results are returned like a classic query.